vitorhcl/tldr/pages/common/edgepaint.md

 `edgepaint {{path/to/layout1.gv}} {{path/to/layout2.gv ...}} > {{path/to/output.gv}}`

-- Colorize edges using a color scheme.
-(See <https://graphviz.org/doc/info/colors.html#brewer>):
+- Colorize edges using a color scheme (see <https://graphviz.org/doc/info/colors.html#brewer>):

 `edgepaint -color-scheme={{accent7}} {{path/to/layout.gv}} > {{path/to/output.gv}}`